 The Compassionate Inquiry Professional Online Training consists of eight modules.
 The Compassionate Inquiry Self-Study Short Course contains brief overviews of these modules as well.
-An outline and the learning objectives of each of the modules is provided below, followed by a description of the three Levels of the training.
+An outline and the learning objectives of each of the modules is provided below, followed by a description of the three Levels of the training for the Professional Program.

 Module 1: Presence, Safety, Attunement